Azure Stack HCI solution overview

 Each Azure Stack HCI system consists of between 1 and 16 physical servers.
 All servers share common configurations and resources by leveraging the Windows Server Failover Clustering feature.

 - Azure Stack HCI operating system

-- Validated hardware from an OEM partner
+- Validated hardware from a hardware partner

-- Azure hybrid services
+- Azure services including monitoring and management

 - Windows Admin Center for management via Azure and on-premises

 - Hyper-V-based compute resources